 Chief Operating Officer and Co-founder

-Matthew Cunningham has been an advocate for inventor rights throughout his career.
-Matthew brings extensive experience as a patent trial attorney and has particular experience in Section 337 Investigations before the International Trade Commission.
-Formerly of Weil, Gotshal & Manges and McDermott Will & Emery, Matthew has an inside view of patent litigation from both the licensor and licensee side.
+Matthew Cunningham has over a decade over experience in the patent field.
+He has negotiated numerous patent-based transactions, including licenses, transfers, and financing agreements.
+Prior to forming Medici, Matthew practiced law at Weil, Gotshal & Manges LLP and McDermott, Will & Emery LLP in Washington, DC.
 Matthew earned his B.S. in Materials Science and Engineering and his law degree from the Pennsylvania State University.
 Matthew also studied various forms of renewable energy at the University of New South Wales in Sydney, Australia.

 IP Valuation and Licensing Consultant

 Blair is an independent consultant for the Medici Portfolio whose broad experience in patent prosecution, litigation and asset protection gives her solid insight into portfolio monetization.
 Blair began her career at McDermott Will & Emery, prosecuting and litigating patents for clients ranging from sole inventors to Global 100 companies.
 Blair expanded her litigation experience to banking defense, giving her a unique perspective in viewing investors’ portfolios and developing strategies to protect those assets.
 Blair graduated Phi Beta Kappa from The Johns Hopkins University with a B.A. and M.A. in biophysics and earned her law degree from the University of Virginia.
 While at The Johns Hopkins University, Blair engaged in research endeavors ranging from computer programming for astronomical surveys to development of microbicidal, anti-HIV gels.